All Episodes

 I don't know how much leeway we have in changing the future.

-We may not indeed be able to perceive things that I don't have the answers to those questions yet, nor will I
+I don't have the answers with those questions yet, nor will I probably ever.

 We do not do research.

-We will allow our students to do that in the future.
+We'll allow our students to do that in the future.

 He does prophecy based on what he describes as seeing three TV screens or three visions.

-He likens it to three TV screens with two of them being very pale pictures and one of them being bright and very colorful.
+He likens it to three TV screens, with two of them being very pale pictures and one of them being bright and very colorful.

-It's a linear in our terms.
-It's time and trajectories
+No, it's linear in our terms.

-don't we are what we perceive as Remote viewers vis-a-vis the future of the earth in terms
+What we perceive as remote viewers, vis-a-vis the future of the Earth in terms of the next hundred years, is grim as hell.

-of the next hundred years is grim as hell There's nothing bright about it.
+There's nothing bright about it.

 Except to say that our children's children will have to rebuild the planet, and that's a character-building opportunity for them.